C0rn3j/Ask_Informative_Questions/README.md

 If you decide to come to us for help, you don't want to be one of the losers.
 You don't want to seem like one, either.
 The best way to get a rapid and responsive answer is to ask it like a person with smarts, confidence, and clues who just happens to need help on one particular problem.

-(Improvements to this guide are welcome.
-You can mail suggestions to [esr@thyrsus.com](mailto:esr@thyrsus.com) or [respond-auto@linuxmafia.com](mailto:respond-auto@linuxmafia.com).
-Note however that this document is not intended to be a general guide to [netiquette](http://www.ietf.org/rfc/rfc1855.txt), and we will generally reject suggestions that are not specifically related to eliciting useful answers in a technical forum.)

 ## Before You Ask

 Before asking a technical question by e-mail, or in a newsgroup, or on a website chat board, do the following: